mommermi/callhorizons/README.rst

 Documentation
 -------------

-The CALLHORIZONS documentation is available at http://mommermi.github.io/callhorizons/readme.html
+The CALLHORIZONS documentation is available `here`_.

 Examples